 Eat Together: Whether your child does a half day or a full day program, planning to have something to eat together even if just a small snack after time away is a great way to slow down and reconnect.

 Relax: Everyone needs a little bit of down time, taking a moment to slow down and just be together, even if it’s just five minutes can make a huge difference to how the rest of the day will unfold.
-My children love to play massage train or do some yoga games together after school.
+If you can invest a few minutes into chilling on the couch together, reading a book or simply giving each other a long hug before hurrying on to an activity you can prevent most meltdowns.

 Play: At home or at the playground, taking a bike ride or building some Lego, finding time to play together is a great way to reconnect and help your child feel loved.
 Play and laughter is also an opportunity for children to release pent up feelings, which will surely prevent later meltdowns.
 Check out this list with 60 special time activities for some ideas to play together.
 Children also enjoy and appreciate down time to just play alone, so make sure not to over-schedule the afternoon with structured activities.